 24 Hours of Elvis: 6:08 p.m. – Elvis Slept Here

-(In honor of Elvis Week 2011, I’m having an Elvis-themed Monday.
+(I’m having an Elvis-themed day.
 All day, immersed in the world of Elvis – checking out his favorite places, eating where he ate, and doing some of the things he did in an attempt to find out why after so many years, Elvis is still so fascinating for so many people.)

 You can’t go upstairs to see the bedrooms at Graceland, but you can see Elvis’ old apartment at Uptown Square.